 Org-mode can select items based on various criteria, and display them in a separate buffer.
-Five different view types are provided:
+Six different view types are provided:

-- an agenda that is like a calendar and shows information for specific dates - a TODO list that covers all unfinished action items, - a tags view that shows information based on the tags associated with headlines in the outline tree, - a timeline view that shows all events in a single Org-mode file, in time-sorted view - custom views that are special tag and keyword searches and combinations of different views.
+- an agenda that is like a calendar and shows information for specific dates, - a TODO list that covers all unfinished action items, - a tags view, showings headlines based on the tags associated with them, - a timeline view that shows all events in a single Org-mode file, in time-sorted view, - a stuck projects view showing projects that currently don't move along, and - custom views that are special tag/keyword searches and combinations of different views.